Diffence: Fencing Membership Privacy With Diffusion Models: Evaluations

 Recent advanced defenses like SELENA, RelaxLoss, and HAMP have been reported state-of-the-art defense performance in terms of privacy-utility trade-off in their respective papers.
 However, our experments suggest that the defensive robustness of RelaxLoss and HAMP is contingent upon the choice of training parameters, leading to variability in their effectiveness.

-For a fair and accurate comparison, we adopted the experimental settings deployed in their original papers to assess the effectiveness of our proposed method.
+For a fair and accurate comparison, we adopted the experimental settings deployed in their original papers to assess the effectiveness of \name.
+In our evaluations, \name was configured with $N=10$ and $T=50$ in Scenario 3.
 The results are shown in Table \ref{table:sota}.
-Note that our approach maintains the original predicted labels of the model.
+Note that \name maintains the original predicted labels of the model.
 While this does not eliminate the privacy risks posed by the accuracy gap between training and test sets, it significantly mitigates the risk of privacy leakage arising from other inconsistent prediction behaviors.

-Consider the instance of SELENA: the undefended model exhibits a 21.79\% gap (99.98\% - 78.19\%) between training and test set accuracies.
-Consequently, a simplistic gap attack — assuming all correctly classified samples as members — could attain an attack accuracy of 60.9\%.
-In contrast, our defense reduces the best performance of other attacks to an accuracy of just 60.73\%.
-This implies that attackers can gain no improvement over the baseline attack, a substantial reduction from the 4.7\% improvement possible with SELENA.

-Beyond merely lowering attack accuracy, our method can combined with other defenses, achieving reduced attack AUC and accuracy across all scenarios without compromising the model's accuracy.
-Our experiments demonstrate that our method can be applied to the optimal defense models proposed in prior works, enhancing their privacy protection.
+We observed that \name can effectively enhance membership privacy in most settings.
+For instance, for HAMP, \name successfully reduced attack AUC and accuracy from 67.4\% and 65.9\% to 64.7\% and 61.5\%, respectively. \name did not show improvement in the RelaxLoss setting, as there was no room for privacy enhancement by reducing the prediction distribution gap.
+In this case, a simple attack assuming all correctly classified samples as members achieved the highest attack accuracy.
+Our experiments demonstrate that \name can be applied to the best defense models proposed in prior works, further enhancing privacy by reducing the prediction distribution gap.